Do Go On - 536 - FedEx Flight 705

 I'm a baker.

-Things have more than one meaning?
+more than one meaning?

 What the frick?

-I think it starts right now.
+I think this is like a fuse right now.

 I hope fart wizard is listening.